 - Audible Feedback Press to activate audible voice navigation commands.
-Press again to deactivate. - Navigation Units Press to toggle between Metric/English units.
+Press again to deactivate. - Navigation Units Press to toggle between Metric/English units. - Language Press to toggle between English, French, or Spanish.

 DVD interaction (if equipped)

 Your vehicle may be equipped with a DVD player.
 Your Lincoln Navigation System (LNS) will interact with your DVD player, providing you access and messages to the status of the system.